victorg1991/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/07-asset-list-screenlet-for-android.markdown

 ## Listener [](id=listener)

-The `AssetListScreenlet` delegates some events to an object that implements the `AssetListListener` interface.
-This interface extends from `BaseListListener` and lets you implement the following methods:
+The `AssetListScreenlet` delegates some events to an object or a class that implements `BaseListListener` and lets you implement the following methods:

-- `onListPageReceived(BaseListScreenlet source, int page, List<AssetEntry> entries, int rowCount)`:
+- `onListPageFailed(int startRow, Exception e)`: Called
+  when an error occurs in the process.

+- `onListPageReceived(int startRow, int endRow,
-  Called when a page of assets is received.
+  List<Record> records, int rowCount)`: Called when a page of records is received.
 Note that this method may be called more than once; once for each page received.

-- `onListPageFailed(BaseListScreenlet source, int page, Exception e)`: Called when an error occurs in the process.

-- `onListItemSelected(BaseListScreenlet source, AssetEntry entry)`: Called when an item in the list is selected.
+- `onListItemSelected(Record records, View view)`: Called when an item in the list is selected.